Dovre Municipality: Geography

 The municipality is a very mountainous area.
+The highest point in the municipality is the 2287.1 m tall mountain Snøhetta.
 Most of the residents live in the lower valley areas along the Gudbrandsdalslågen river.
 The Dovrefjell, Rondane, Smiubelgen, and Sunndalsfjella mountains are all partially located within the municipality.

+The municipality is bordered on the north by Oppdal Municipality (in Trøndelag county), on the east by Folldal Municipality, on the south by both Sel Municipality and Vågå Municipality, and on the northwest by Lesja Municipality.